thinktecture/relayserver/docs/deployment.md

   OAuth client credential flow with the IdentityServer component to receive an access token for authenticated communication with the RelayServer.
 The service needs to request a single new token in regular intervals.
-This component does not need to handle a lot of load, and the load is expected to increase in a linear way with the amount of installed and concurrently running connectors.
+This component does not need to handle a lot of load, and the load is expected to increase in a linear way with the amount of concurrently running connectors.

-  **DO** run at least 2 instances of this container on different machines in order to provide a reliable system.
+  **DO** run at least two instances of this container on different machines in order to provide a reliable system.

   Configuration:
   * Provide a shared volume to all instances of Thinktecture.Relay.IdentityServer on /var/creds